Marat-Shainurov/drf_retail_electronic_network/readme.md

      Connected with the ContactInfo model (OneToOne relation) May have either a factory-supplier or a retail-network-supplier.
 Validated on the model level (clean method)

-3. users.
+3. *users* - users app.
-   - CustomUser.
+   - CustomUser - customized User model.
-   - UersManager class is overridden and customised (./users/manager.py)
+   - UersManager class is overridden and customized (./users/manager.py)
-   - Admin interface is overridden and customised. (./users/admin.py)
+   - Admin interface is overridden and customized. (./users/admin.py)

 # Testing
 -All the endpoints are covered by pytest tests in /tests/test_main.py \